Climate change mitigation: Supply-side vs. demand-side policies

+While international climate efforts have traditionally focused on demand-side policies like carbon taxes and emissions trading, a growing body of research explores supply-side treaties aimed at reducing the global output of fossil fuels.
+Proponents argue these treaties may be more cost-efficient and easier to monitor than demand-side agreements, potentially addressing issues like 'carbon leakage' and the 'green paradox'.
+However, scholars note that because most major emitters are also major producers, supply-side treaties face similar challenges in participation and distributive conflict.

 History

 Historically efforts to deal with climate change have taken place at a multinational level.
 They involve attempts to reach a consensus decision at the United Nations, under the United Nations Framework Convention on Climate Change (UNFCCC).
 This is the dominant approach historically of engaging as many international governments as possible in taking action on a worldwide public issue.
 The Montreal Protocol in 1987 is a precedent that this approach can work.
 But some critics say the top-down framework of only utilising the UNFCCC consensus approach is ineffective.
 They put forward counter-proposals of bottom-up governance.
 At this same time this would lessen the emphasis on the UNFCCC.

 The Kyoto Protocol to the UNFCCC adopted in 1997 set out legally binding emission reduction commitments for the "Annex 1" countries.
 The Protocol defined three international policy instruments ("Flexibility Mechanisms") which could be used by the Annex 1 countries to meet their emission reduction commitments.
 According to Bashmakov, use of these instruments could significantly reduce the costs for Annex 1 countries in meeting their emission reduction commitments.

 The Paris Agreement reached in 2015 succeeded the Kyoto Protocol which expired in 2020.
 Countries that ratified the Kyoto protocol committed to reduce their emissions of carbon dioxide and five other greenhouse gases, or engage in carbon emissions trading if they maintain or increase emissions of these gases.

 In 2015, the UNFCCC's "structured expert dialogue" came to the conclusion that, "in some regions and vulnerable ecosystems, high risks are projected even for warming above 1.5 °C".
 Together with the strong diplomatic voice of the poorest countries and the island nations in the Pacific, this expert finding was the driving force leading to the decision of the 2015 Paris Climate Conference to lay down this 1.5 °C long-term target on top of the existing 2 °C goal.